 If you are traveling to Central and South America or to the Caribbean you should know the top ways to protect yourself from Zika.
 The Zika virus is spread by mosquito bite and sexual contact.

-Planning on traveling to Brazil, Latin America or the Caribbean?
+Planning on traveling to Central and South America or to the Caribbean?
 Then you would be wise to know how to protect yourself from Zika.
-And that means protecting yourself from mosquito bites that spread it.

-Although Zika is not considered harmful to healthy adults, it is on the move and seems to be extremely dangerous to the unborn children of pregnant women.
+Although Zika is not considered harmful to healthy adults, it seems to be extremely dangerous to the unborn children of pregnant women.
 Cases of Zika infections have shown up in the United States (albeit directly attributed to travel-associated visits to countries where the Zika virus is prevalent).
-It is also now appearing in prime spring travel destinations such as Puerto Rico, the Dominican Republic, Saint Martin and the U.S. Virgin Islands.
-Of increasing concern, it has now been shown the virus can spread through sexual contact as well.
+Cases have been documented in Africa, Southeast Asia and even in the Pacific Islands.

-While Zika cannot yet be prevented with a vaccine or medicine, research is on overdrive.
+While Zika cannot yet be prevented with a vaccine, research is on overdrive.
 Meanwhile, you can reduce your risk of becoming infected by taking steps to protect yourself from Zika.
-This means protecting yourself from mosquito bites and, if you are planning engaging in sexual activity in countries where Zika is known (click here to see an updated map from the CDC, a condom is necessary.
+This means protecting yourself from mosquito bites and, if you are planning engaging in sexual activity in countries where Zika is known (click here to see updated information from the CDC), a condom is necessary.

 What are the best ways to protect yourself from Zika?